mnooner256/pyqrcode/docs/encoding.rst

 The standard calls the data's encoding its :term:`mode`.
 The QR code standard defines how to encode any given piece of data.
 There are four possible modes.
-This module supports three modes: numeric, alphanumeric, and binary.
+This module supports three of them: numeric, alphanumeric, and binary.

 Each mode is worse at encoding the QR code's contents.
+In other words, each mode will require more room in the QR code to store the data.
+How much data a code version can hold is dependent on what mode is used and the error correction level.
+For example, the binary encoding always requires more code words than the numeric encoding.

+Because of this, it is *generally* better to allow the QRCode object to auto-select the most efficient mode for the code's contents.

 .. note::
    The QRCode object can automatically choose the best mode based on the data